jayd-bit/Hyperspectral-Classification/README .md

 A Python tool to perform deep learning experiments on various hyperspectral datasets.

-## Note
-The original code forked from GitLib project [Link](https://gitlab.inria.fr/naudeber/DeepHyperX).
-And there is a repository on GitHub, which maybe is the official project code.
-[DeepHyperX](https://github.com/nshaud/DeepHyperX)
-This repository will not update in the feature.If you need continuous research, please go to the project [DeepHyperX](https://github.com/nshaud/DeepHyperX)

 ## Requirements

 This tool is compatible with Python 2.7 and Python 3.5+.